 - 1. If eligible and funds are available, a household may receive benefits more than one time during a State fiscal year, which is defined as July 1 through June 30. - 2.
-The maximum benefit amount allowed per State fiscal year is \$600.
-The maximum benefit amount allowed can be up to \$600 per application per crisis. - 3.
-Benefits may vary based upon the amount needed to alleviate the crisis, however, benefits cannot exceed \$600 and/or the maximum allowed benefit amount per State fiscal year. - 4.
+The temporary maximum benefit amount allowed for Federal fiscal year 2022 is \$1,000.
+The maximum benefit amount allowed can be up to \$1,000 per application per crisis. - 3.
+Benefits may vary based upon the amount needed to alleviate the crisis, however, benefits cannot exceed \$1,000 and/or the maximum allowed benefit amount for Federal fiscal year 2022. - 4.
 If more than the maximum allowed benefit amount is needed to alleviate the crisis, you must: - Determine if the household has funds available and/or there are other community resources that can be used in conjunction with CIP or - Negotiate with the vendor to alleviate the crisis for the maximum CIP payment allowed or - Counsel the applicant on any available options which can be used.
 Use this option only if you are unable to alleviate the crisis using 1. or 2. above. - If you are unable to alleviate the crisis by one of the means listed above, deny the application. - 5.
 If less than the maximum allowed benefit amount is needed to alleviate the crisis, authorize the lesser amount.
 Authorize only the amount needed to alleviate the crisis up to the maximum benefit amount allowed.